Last Updated on February 25, 2021 by Dani

 If you are visiting Sydney during the summer, don’t miss the Friday markets in Chinatown, when from 4pm to 11pm, over 50 Asian food stalls, music, lanterns, light shows and vendors transform Chinatown into Little Eat Street.

 5 Relax at Manly Beach

 “Manly – Seven miles from Sydney and a thousand miles from care…” used to be the slogan to promote this pristine beach in the 1940s, and it still makes for a great day trip from Sydney.
 Manly Beach is one of Sydney’s northern beaches, reached by commuter train or by ferry from Circular Quay (the ride takes 30 minutes, but look out for the fast ferries and their $5.50 special rates during the day, which bring you there in only 20 minutes).
 Spend the day sunbathing and swimming, or do some beach hopping.
+The harbour beaches in Manly were my favorite beaches in Sydney!
 You can walk along the oceanway to Fairy Bower and Shelly Beach.
 Shelly Beach was my favorite beach in all of Sydney.
 In Manly you’ll find plenty of bars, restaurants and shops for some window shopping.

 Tip: Time your return trip to the city on the ferry so that you’re on the ferry during sunset.
 The views over the Harbour Bridge and the Opera House are breathtaking!